areknow/glipglopbook.com/README.md

 ### Glip Glop Currency
 The currency that Glip Glop uses is simply refered to as "points."
 The point to USD conversion is 1 point to $0.01 USD.
 These points can be purchased from the Glip Glop website or from other users.
 Users can set their own point-to-USD conversion rate.
 These transactions will be securely processed using PayPal.

+### Searching for books
+You can search for books by ISBN, author, or book name.
+The results will show the asking price, the condition of book, title, and seller name.

 ### Trade Sequence Breakdown
 The following is the breakdown of steps that a trade consists of: